Penwy/adv-ff/docs/doc.md

     - `hooked`: whether the source is currently hooked to a window
     - `name`: name of the window currently hooked (empty string if the source is not hooked)
     - `class`: class of the window currently hooked (empty string if the source is not hooked)
+- For Text sources (both Freetype2 and GDI+):
+    `file_text`: if the source is reading from file, the contents of the file in question, otherwise an empty string

 [^1]: Builtin, not win-capture-audio plugin.